Table of Contents

 The Golden Knights Express leaves 20 and 30 mins. after the game ends, so this isn’t an option if you plan on hanging around The Park afterward.

-There are 4 pick up and drop off locations for the GKE: SW, Centennial, Summerlin, and Henderson.
+There are currently 3 pick-up and drop-off locations for the GKE: Centennial, Summerlin, and Henderson.

 For more information, and to see pick up times, click on the link below: